 Once the system has completed the restoration process, it will require you to reboot your PC.
 Before restarting your computer, make sure that you have stopped Windows 10 automatic Updates to deter or avoid the installation of KB4056892 corrupted updates.

-Solution 2: Stop Windows Update
+Step 2: Stop Windows Update

 To stop windows update services follow these steps